MTstateIntroStats/IntroStatActivitiesHybrid/_book/06-VN06-EDAonemeanSim.md

     * Find the proportion of simulations at least as extreme as $\bar{x}$

+### Optional Notes: Video Example (Video 17.2) {-}

-Example:  Is there evidence that male polar bears weigh less than 370kg (previously recorded measure), on average?
+Is there evidence that male polar bears weigh less than 370kg (previously recorded measure), on average?
 The weight was measured on a representative sample of 83 male polar bears from the Southern Beaufort Sea.

 Hypotheses: